Small Business Employers

 If you employ fewer than 50 employees you do not have to provide health insurance, and will not be assessed by the federal government if some of your employees purchase subsidized health insurance through an insurance exchange.
 If your business has more than 50 employees, you are responsible for providing health insurance.
 For more information, visit the IRS website.

 12. If I cover employees’ dependents, am I legally obligated to retain my employees’ children on their plans after the children turn 21?

 If your health insurance coverage offers coverage for dependents, then under federal law, it must allow young adults to stay on their parents’ plan until the age of 26.
 Under Pennsylvania law, employers have the option of keeping certain young adults on the employer’s plan up to the age of 30.
 Note that no law requires employers to cover their employees’ dependents.

 13. When should I begin shopping for new coverage?

-In order to get the best rates, you should begin shopping at least 60 days before your coverage expires.
+In order to make sure you and your new insurer have time to complete your enrollment, you are encouraged to begin shopping at least 60 days before your coverage expires.

 Looking for more information to help your employees navigate health insurance?
 Explore these helpful tools and resources.